anhthi-ieig/aws-docs/6. Storage/Amazon Simple Storage Service - S3.md

   - `Data that needs to be kept local`
   - Demanding application performance needs

+## Amazon S3 Security

+1. User based

+- Using IAM Policies: which API calls should be allowed for a specific IAM user

+2. Resource based

+- Using Bucket Policies
+- Using Object/Bucket Access Control List - ACL

+## Amazon S3 Replication

+- Must enable bucket versioning in source and destination
+- Support Same Region Replication(SRR) and Cross Region Replication(CRR)
+- Buckets can be in different AWS accounts
+- Replication is asynchronous

 ## Amazon S3 Transfer Acceleration

 - Amazon S3 Transfer Acceleration `leverages AWS Edge Locations` to `enables fast, easy, and secure transfers of files` over long distances `between your client and your Amazon S3 buckets`

+## S3 Object Lock

+- S3 Object Lock allow you to `store objects using a write-once-read-many (WORM) model`

+- S3 Object Lock can help `prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely`

+## S3 Glacier Vault Lock

+- S3 Glacier Vault Lock allows you to easily `deploy and enforce compliance controls for individual S3 Glacier vaults` with `a vault lock policy`

+- You can specify controls such as “write once read many” (WORM) in a vault lock policy and lock the policy from future edits. `Once locked, the policy can no longer be changed`

+## Amazon S3 Access Logs

+- All access and changes from any accounts are made in Amazon S3 buckets can be logged to another S3 bucket